Rrobles319/UFOs/README.md

 # Summary
 One drawback of this design is the lack of a filter button.
 Two recommendations I would make is to add the following events/buttons for added convenience:
--"Filter Table" button
+- "Filter Table" button
--"Reset Table" Button.
+- "Reset Table" Button.